 If you’ve read my blog, you might be wondering… While my passion for helping people in the work/life integration struggle in Silicon Valley has led me to the coaching profession (Hit over the head by a 2×4), I do look at the world through the eyes of a Christian who believes the Bible is the true word of God.
 However, my clients do not need to hold Christian beliefs to receive value from my coaching.
 It is simply the lens through which I view the world.

 And finally, this picture is the only one I have of my dad, Jack B Mulkey, surfing – taken at Malibu circa 1949 by Doc Ball.
 The original photo was of course black and white.
 Of note is that it is an in-the-water shot, which was quite revolutionary back in those days (see About “dad” for more on that).
 Dad is riding a 10’9″ Bob Simmons Plywood Foam surfboard (called a Foam Sandwich).
 This surfboard was a major breakthrough from the Redwood Planks which could weigh in over 100 pounds.
-In 2009 this exact surfboard sold for $40,000 at the Hawaiian Islands Vintage Surf Action.
+In 2009 a Bob Simmons Foam Sandwich surfboard sold for $40,000 at the Hawaiian Islands Vintage Surf Action.